 Northland has a very complex pattern of soils with over 230 distinct soil types, each having differing soil moisture characteristics.
-Most Northland soils are clay loam or clay soils with levated clay levels in the subsoil.
-The subsoil seasonally impeded drainage, in most cases due to elevated clay levels in the subsoil.
+Most Northland soils are clay loam or clay soils with seasonally impeded drainage, in most cases due to elevated clay levels in the subsoil.
 The subsoil of a mature soil has a distinct columnar structure, water draining down the cracks between the columns.
 Development and maintenance of these cracks depends on the soils being allowed to dry out in autumn, allowing the clay to shrink, open the cracks and, over time, organic matter to flow down the cracks and develop more permanent 'preferential flow paths'.